scientific-python/blog.scientific-python.org/content/posts/numpy/numpy2/index.md

 author: ["NumPy Developers"]
 ---

-After 18 years since the release of NumPy 1.0, we are thrilled to announce the launch of NumPy 2.0!
-This major release marks a significant milestone in the evolution of NumPy, bringing a wealth of enhancements and improvements to users and unlocking future developments.
+Eighteen years since the release of NumPy 1.0, we are thrilled to announce the launch of NumPy 2.0!
+This major release marks a significant milestone in the evolution of NumPy, bringing a wealth of enhancements and improvements to users, and unlocking future developments.

-NumPy has improved and evolved over the past 18 years and many old releases had significant performance, usability, and consistency improvements.
+NumPy has improved and evolved over the past 18 years, with many old releases bringing significant performance, usability, and consistency improvements.
-Our approach for a long time has been to make incremental changes while carefully managing backward compatibility.
+That said, our approach for a long time has been to make only incremental changes while carefully managing backward compatibility.
 This approach finally had to come to an end, for this one-off major release, with the significant improvements to NumPy's type system.
 The type system is fundamental to NumPy, and major